 There is plenty of anecdotal evidence supporting the role of thyme oil in treating hair loss.
 However, there is only one clinical study showing it’s benefits for hair growth in patients suffering from alopecia areata .

 Thyme oil is rich in anti-inflammatory compounds, and inflammation is one of the causes of hair loss as we age.
 It can also stimulate the scalp, helping increase blood flow to the hair follicles.
 This works the same way as Minoxidil, which is a vasodilator.
 Vasodilators increase blood flow to the scalp, therefore encouraging the flow of nutrients to your hair follicles.
-The increased nutrients then encourage hair follicles to enter the growth phase of their cycle.
-Learn more about vitamins and hair growth.
+The increased nutrients then stimulate hair follicles to enter the growth phase of their cycle.

 Thyme oil could therefore be one of the best oils for hair loss caused by telogen effluvium, but more research is needed.

-Tea tree is frequently used in anti-dandruff products, as its major component of terpinen-4-ol possesses antimicrobial properties .
-It could also be useful in the treatment of scalp psoriasis as it’s an antifungal, but there isn’t any clinical research supporting this.
+Tea tree is frequently used in anti-dandruff products, as their major component of terpinen-4-ol possesses antimicrobial properties .
+Tea tree oil could also be useful in the treatment of scalp psoriasis as it’s an antifungal, but there isn’t any clinical research supporting this.